preet801/About-preet801/README.md

 # About-preet801
-Cybersecurity | Programmer | IT enthusiasts
+Cybersecurity | Programmer | IT enthusiast

 Self-motived IT Developer with education in computer science and experience in technical support.
 Analytical problem solver with a keen curiosity, a passion for learning and a strong attention to detail.
 Open communicator and collaborator works well in a fast-paced diverse team environment.